abdulahadbscsf24/WheelWin/README.md

-# 🎡 Spinova — Interactive Name Spinner
+# 🎡 WheelWin — Interactive Name Spinner

 > **Spin.
 Pick.
 Win. 🏆**

-Spinova is a modern and interactive **random name spinner game** built with **HTML, CSS, and Vanilla JavaScript**.
+WheelWin is a modern and interactive **random name spinner game** built with **HTML, CSS, and Vanilla JavaScript**.

 Add names to the wheel, press the **SPIN** button, and watch the wheel rotate at high speed before gradually slowing down and stopping exactly on the selected winner.